Seasonal depression in the Netherlands: what to do when feeling SAD

 It becomes difficult to be social if your symptoms are really severe, and that is a point you do not want to reach.
 Moving to a new country is all about breaking out of your shell, right?

-Or turn that around if you know someone is new, and do not know a lot of people.
+Or turn that around if you know someone who is new and does not know a lot of people.
 You know how hard it is to be the new kid on the block.
-Use your experience so that it is a little bit easier for the newbies.
+Use your experience so that it’s a little bit easier for the newbies.
 We are all in this together, after all!

 Have you experienced seasonal depression in the Netherlands before?
 Do you have more tips?
 Let us know in the comments below!